JuliaLang/julia/README.windows.md

 # Source distribution

 ## Supported build platforms
+- Windows 10: supported (32 and 64 bits)
 - Windows 8: supported (32 and 64 bits)
 - Windows 7: supported (32 and 64 bits)
-- Windows Vista: unknown
+- Windows Vista: not officially supported (but probably works anyways)
-- Windows XP: not supported (however, there have been some reports of success following the msys2 steps)
+- Windows XP: not officially supported (but may work anyways)

 ## Compiling with MinGW/MSYS2